 If You Own Debt-Financed Real Estate, You’re Hedging against a Falling Dollar

 Unsound money makes leveraged speculation seem attractive.
-Low interest rates will tempt you to borrow and take on more risk than you otherwise would.
-Steady currency debasement (inflation) will punish you for saving depreciating cash entice you to “short” the dollar instead.
+Low-interest rates will tempt you to borrow and take on more risk than you otherwise would.
+Steady currency debasement (inflation) will punish you for saving depreciating cash and entice you to “short” the dollar instead.

-There is no substitute for having actual money in your personal reserves.
-At the same time, it is absolutely necessary to diversify your savings out of depreciating dollars in order to avoid losing to inflation.
+There is no substitute for having actual money in your reserves.
+At the same time, it is necessary to diversify your savings out of depreciating dollars to avoid losing to inflation.
 That’s where hard money – physical gold and silver – come into play.